Digital-Satellite-Club/PacSatAFSKBoard/BoardInfo.md

   right-angle version of those parts.
 I've put on a TS-102-G-A that I had, but it doesn't have a ground so the ground had to be handled elsewhere.

+* Removed C125; it's capacitance doesn't seem to be required.
+  Parasitic capacitance seems to be enough.

+* Replaced L27 with a 2.7nH part to account for trace inductance.

+* Replaced L38 with a 5.0nH part to account for trace inductance.

+* Replaced L30 with a 20nH part to raise the frequency a little.

+* Replaces l33 with a 16nH part to raise the frequency a little.

+* It appears as part of testing I overheated the PA.
+It's not working correctly, quiescent current is now around 500ma and I can't increase input power to more than 47% of the AX5043 output, and then it only puts out about 1W and is drawing 700ma when doing that.
+I undid all the previous changes, but it even got worse, only .5W output.
+So everything is back as specified above, but it is what it is.

 ## Board 8 - 3rd board I worked on